 If you’re willing to exchange longer render time for better quality, turn on ‘Indirect Lighting’ in your viewport’s Custom Renderworks Settings.
 Enable Indirect Lighting (Normal, 4 Bounces) and enable Ambient Occlusion.
 The point of this is to allow indirect light coming from glow textures or colored lights to bounce around the model and create a more cohesive environmental lighting feel.
 Learn more in our separate post “Indirect & Ambient Lighting in Vectorworks Renderworks.”

 Light objects should be set to cast Soft Shadows with Realistic Distance Falloff.

-Disable Receive Light on Venue Walls
+Disable Receive Light

 Lighting spilling onto the venue walls, particularly the upstage venue wall, can be distracting and ugly.
 Create a custom Renderworks texture for the venue walls in your scene.
 Then click into ‘Indirect Lighting Texture Options’ in the Edit Texture window.
 Enable ‘Override Indirect Lighting’ and disable both Emit and Receive light.
 I admit I don’t fully understand how this works, and it’s not a dramatic change, but it certainly helps!

-Add Glow to Screen Textures
+Add Glow to Screens

 Using the Resource Browser, create a Renderworks Texture with Reflectivity set to ‘Glow’.
 The default 100% glow should do the trick!
 Apply this texture to screen objects as usual.
 The effect works best with Indirect Lighting.
 Create a lit fog background to help better visualize the glow lighting bouncing around the scene (See setting 8 below).